Learn / Guides / User engagement guide

 Staying on top of user engagement

-Understanding what engages your users will help you optimize their experience and turn more new website visitors into repeat customers.
+Understanding which aspects of your product engage your users helps you optimize their experience and turn more new website visitors into repeat customers.

 Traditional web metrics like bounce rates and page views give you a useful overview of how many users you have, whether they’re new or returning, and whether or not they sign up for your service or make a purchase.

 This overview is important—but it’s only the first step in deeply understanding user engagement.
-By combining traditional metrics with user-centric insights, you’ll be able to pinpoint areas to improve and create an enhanced experience that gives your users exactly what they want.
+Combine traditional metrics with user-centric insights to pinpoint areas to improve and create an enhanced experience that gives your users exactly what they want.

 Find out what really engages your users on your site